Wait Time Truth Project · Est. 2026

 Is Express Pass worth it at Universal?

-The Inflation Factor is a simple ratio: Posted Wait Time ÷ Actual Wait Time.
-A factor of 1.0× means the sign was perfectly accurate.
-Above 1.0× means the park overstated the wait — a factor of 1.5× means the posted time was 50% higher than reality (e.g., a sign saying 90 minutes when the actual wait was 60).
-Below 1.0× means you waited longer than the sign said.
-WaitTimeTruth classifies factors as follows: above 1.5× is "Significant Inflation," 1.15×–1.49× is "Moderate Inflation," 0.85×–1.14× is "Accurate," and below 0.85× is "Understated."
-Every report on our platform includes the Inflation Factor on a shareable receipt image.
+The posted-to-actual ratio is a simple calculation: Posted Wait Time ÷ Actual Wait Time.
+A ratio of 1.0× means the sign was perfectly accurate.
+Above 1.0× means the posted time was higher than reality.
+WaitTimeTruth classifies ratios above 1.5× as "Significantly Off," 1.15×–1.49× as "Moderately Off," 0.85×–1.14× as "Accurate," and below 0.85× as "Understated."

 Where does WaitTimeTruth get its wait time data?